 End Sub

-- Run this piece of code and see that only row 7 which was containing an odd number (55) in column E is now hidden whereas row 10 that is carrying an even number (82) is unhidden.
+Row 7 which contains an odd number (55) in column E is now hidden whereas row 10 that is holding an even number (82) remains unhidden.

 Steps: